2020 PROGRAM DESCRIPTION AND APPLICATION GUIDELINES

 - Exemplary writing skill;

-- Significant body of published work;
+- Significant body of published work or performed work;

 - Comfort with public presentation and interaction; and